davidchase/satchel/README.md

 What is it?
 -----------

-This is a wrapper over localStorage and IndexedDB to create a somewhat seemless usage.
+This is a wrapper over localStorage and IndexedDB to create a seemless usage

-It uses promises instead of callbacks so there's a polyfill for those browsers

-that don't currently support native promises.

-If you want a more full fledged wrapper you can go to [localForage](https://github.com/mozilla/localForage).

-Which this is partially based off of...

-That is if you like requirejs and AMD, etc plus support for WebSQL :/
+with promises, for those browsers that do not support promises with provide

+a polyfill thanks to [polyfill sevice](http://polyfill.webservices.ft.com/v1/) by the guys over at the [Financial Times](https://github.com/Financial-Times)

 Under the hood